zizhao-hu/SKA/README.md

 - Fully trainable in an **end-to-end manner**.

 ### 2. CSKA: A Special Case of SKA
-- Incorporates **grouped convolutions** to generate static keys, inspired by convolutional paradigms.
+- Incorporates **grouped convolutions** to generate static keys, inspired by multi-headedness in Transformers.
 - Efficiently balances performance and computational demands in **hierarchical vision networks**.

 ### 3. MetaFormer Framework Compatibility